Alexander Tait (poet): Association with Robert Burns

 Tait undertook to "..trace his pedigree, Because he made a sang on me".
-Suggesting that Burns had written cutting verses regarding his poetic efforts, however they have not survived.
+This suggests that Burns had written cutting verses regarding his poetic efforts, but they have not survived.

 Tait was well aware of the legal dispute over Lochlie Farm rents, etc. between William Burnes and his landlord David McLure and waded in with his own views:

-Not satisfied with this diatribe Tait dedicated a poem entitled "A Compliment" to James Grieve, the unofficial provost of Tarbolton :
+Not satisfied with this diatribe Tait dedicated a poem entitled "A Compliment" to James Grieve, the unofficial provost of Tarbolton:

 In "A Journey to Destruction" he mentions the feud between Burns and McLure:

 Jean Armour's second confinement gave Tait another opportunity to deepen his feud with Burns:

 Burns had failed to ingratiate himself into the company of the Alexander's of Ballochmyle, however Tait wrote a song that was not only popular locally, but caught the ear of Mrs Helenora Alexander of Ballochmyle and he was invited to visit and to present the piece to the family.
 Tait was well rewarded for the composition and unlike Burns he became a ".. privileged frequenter of the hall".

 Tait's historical significance lies in his association and interactions with the genius of Robert Burns, his verses otherwise would have become forgotten and his publication is a great rarity.
 In this respect Tait has much in common with John Lapraik and David Sillar who also published their poems and songs with a similar descent into obscurity and financial emabarassment.

 Tait concluded his book with the stanza: